vicsz/spring-cloud-lab/readme.md

 A number of seperate Java projects will be created.

-To faciliate testing it is a good idea to keep a seperate console and IDE window open for each Java project.
+To faciliate testing, it is a good idea to keep a seperate console and IDE window open for each Java project.

 ## 1 - Create the Random Number Service
 ### 1.1 - Generate a Spring Boot Template from https://start.spring.io